mustakim0427/Adaptive_Doc_prep/README.md

 uvicorn main:app --reload
 ```

-Your API is now running at `http://127.0.0.1:8000` ✅
+Your API is now running at `http://127.0.0.1:8000`

 ---

 ## Using The Streamlit UI (Optional)

-Once the server is running (via Docker or uvicorn), open a new terminal and run:
+Once the server is running (via Docker or uvicorn), opened a new terminal and ran:

 ```bash
 streamlit run app.py